Edidiva/hng_stage_two/README.md

 - `src/`: Contains the main source code files.
 - `.env`: Configuration file for environment variables.
-- `index.js`: The entry point of the application.
+- `app.js`: The entry point of the application.
 - `package.json`: Dependencies and scripts configuration.
 - `README.md`: Documentation for the project.
+- `postmanCollectionAndTest: postman tests for the endpoints.

 ## Usage
 To start the application on your local environment, run the following command: